logzio/documentation/docs/user-guide/explore/best-practices.md

 `log_level:ERROR AND Kubernetes`

-If you want to perform **range-related searches**, the fields must be mapped as numbers (long, float, double, etc.).
+To perform **range-related searches**, fields must be mapped as numbers (long, float, double, etc.).
 Then, you can use the following syntax.
 For example, you can use it to find all status codes between 400-499:

 `LogSize:[2000 TO 3000]`